 Change that lasts

-Change that Lasts is a new campaign about domestic abuse.
-Women’s Aid is running free training in East Surrey for anyone who wants to break the silence on domestic abuse.
+Change that Lasts is a Women’s Aid campaign about domestic abuse.
+As part of the campaign Women’s Aid is running free ‘Ask Me’ training in East Surrey for anyone who wants to break the silence on domestic abuse.

 Reigate & Banstead Borough Council supports Women’s Aid’s aim to make sure that the first time a woman speaks out about abuse, she is heard, believed and guided towards the specialist support she needs to regain her independence.

-Women’s Aid’s scheme, Change that Lasts, offers training for anyone - men and women - to become Community Ambassadors.
+‘Ask Me’ training is for anyone – men and women – who would like to become a Community Ambassador.

 - learn to understand domestic abuse and why it happens